azat-co/practicalnode/chapter3/chapter3.md

     var expect = require('chai').expect;

-**Note**: `$ mkdir node_modules` is needed only if you install NPM modules in the folder that has neither the `node_modules` directory already nor a `package.json` file.
+**Note**: `$ mkdir node_modules` is needed only if you install npm modules in the folder that has neither the `node_modules` directory already nor a `package.json` file.
 For more information, please refer to Chapter 1.

 ## Expect.js Syntax